ansys/pyaedt/doc/source/User_guide/intro.rst

   :width: 800
   :alt: Electronics Desktop Launched

-Here a minimal example to create a new project and save it with PyAEDT:
+This code creates a project and saves it with PyAEDT:

 .. code:: python